Phone:

 The first established protocol for recombinant protein expression utilizes transfection of host cells with a DNA vector that contains the template and their subsequent proliferation.
 The transcription and translation machinery in the host cells produce multiple copies of the protein of interest which can be accessed via lyse and subsequent purification.

 Since then a variety of expression systems and protocols emerged, prokaryotic as well as eukaryotic in vivo protein expression systems are widely used.
 Protein type, requirements for functional activity and the desired yield influence the choice of the system.
-Bacterial, yeast, insect, mammalian - each system has advantages and challenges, and choosing the right system for the specific application is important for successful recombinant protein expression.
-The following table provides an overview about advantages and challenges in recombinant protein expression systems.
+Bacterial, yeast, insect, mammalian or plant - each system has advantages and challenges, and choosing the right system for the specific application is important for successful recombinant protein expression.
+This following table provides an overview about advantages and challenges in recombinant protein expression systems.

 Comparison of Protein Expression Systems

-Properties E. coli Yeast Insect Cells Mammalian Cells
+Properties E. coli Yeast Insect Cells Mammalian Cells Plant Cells

-Cell growth fast (30 min) fast (90 min) slow (18-24 h) slow (24 h)
+Cell Growth fast (30 min) fast (90 min) slow (18-24 h) slow (24 h) cell-free

-Culture Conditions simple simple complex complex
+Culture Conditions simple simple complex complex simple

-Expression level high average average low
+Expression Level high average average low high

 Post-translational Modification